CM Tooltip (CMTG) - Getting Started - Use Case - Creating Glossary in Multiple Non-English Languages

 1) Automatic (Pro+ and Ecommerce)

-In the Pro+ and Ecommerce editions, you can enable RTL (Right to Left text) support simply by checking Enable RTL Support in the path CM Tooltip → Settings → General Settings, as shown below:
+In the Pro+ and Ecommerce editions, you can enable RTL (Right to Left text) support simply by checking Enable RTL Support in the path CM Tooltip Glossary → Settings → General Settings, as shown below:

 2) Manually (other editions)